rpa0308/rpa0308/README.md

 <h2>💡 More about me: </h2>

 - 🔭 I’m currently working on expanding my expertise in NLP, database management and data analysis.
-- 🌱 I’m currently mastering Tableau and MySQL, turning raw data into compelling insights and well-structured databases.
+- 🌱 I’m honing my skills in NLP, Tableau and SQL, turning raw data into compelling insights and well-structured databases.
-- 👯 I’m looking to collaborate on data analysis, NLP projects, and master data management!
+- 👯 I’m looking to collaborate on data analysis, NLP projects, or master data management!
 - 💬 Ask me about languages, data, and baking...!